totoLab/self-hosted-websites/affarituoi/README.md

 ## TODO
 - [ ] soldi sicuri
 - [ ] check last box if is bigger than second to last and change music
-- [ ] maintain offer on the screen if accepted